Know the tools.

 Straight Answers

-The machines that mark and count votes are not connected to the public internet while voting and counting are happening.
-Office computers may use the internet for paperwork and admin work, but the actual vote-counting process is kept offline.
+• No. The machines that mark and count votes are not connected to the public internet while voting and counting are happening.
+To keep your vote secure,election technology is designed to operate in an "air-gapped" environment, meaning it is physically and digitally isolated from outside networks.
 Data is moved using removable media that is sealed, tracked, and logged so it can be checked later.
+While you might see unofficial results update online on election night, those numbers are "pushed" to public websites from separate, dedicated computers.
+The official count remains on the offline tabulators and the physical paper ballots.

-Election offices use checks that the public can see.
-Before the election, they test the equipment.
-After the election, they review and match up ballots, seals, and result printouts.
+• Election results in the United States are audited through a set of structured, evidence-based checks that the public can see, designed to verify that the reported winners truly received the most votes.
+Before each election, local election officials test the equipment.
+After the election, they review and match ballots, seals, and result printouts.
 They also run audits that compare paper ballots to the reported results.
+At their core, audits compare paper ballots or voter‑verified paper records to the machine‑tabulated results, using statistically grounded or procedurally defined methods to confirm accuracy and detect discrepancies.

 What We Do